This service supports the offline backup, dumping, and recovery of data.

 The Backup module compresses and uploads the data and logs on both the master and slave nodes.

-The Recovery module recovers a backup file stored on OSS to the target node.
+The Recovery module recovers backup files stored on OSS to the target node.

 Read-only instance creation: This creates a read-only instance from a backup.

-The Storage module is responsible for uploading, dumping, and downloading backup files.
+The Storage module uploads, dumps, and downloads backup files.

-Currently all backup data is uploaded to OSS for storage, and users can obtain temporary links to download their data as needed.
+Currently, all backup data is uploaded to OSS for storage, and users can obtain temporary links to download data as needed.
 The Storage module also supports dumping backup files from OSS to an Archive Storage for cheaper and steady offline storage.